awesomemotive/wp-simple-pay-snippet-library/README.md

 ---

-This repository is no longer used or maintained and previously referenced snippets should not be used.
+This repository is no longer used or maintained.
+Please refer to the [WPCode snippet library](https://library.wpcode.com/profile/wpsimplepay/) for the latest version of all snippets.